 So one day Jacob had a special gift made for Joseph—a beautiful robe.
 But his brothers hated Joseph because their father loved him more than the rest of them.
 They couldn’t say a kind word to him.
 (Genesis 37:3-4)

 Relate: Which is your favorite class?
 While not common, this is a question I have been asked more than a few times.
 Right up there with it is, “Who is your favorite student?”
-Over the course of a week I have eleven different classes I will be teaching.
-A year ago at this time, in Istanbul I was in seventeen classes with about twenty students in each class.
+Over the course of a week, I have eleven different classes I will be teaching.
+A couple years ago at this time, in Istanbul, I was in seventeen classes covering four grades with about twenty students in each class.
+This year I have twelve classes in first or second grade with 24 students per class.
 You can imagine how often such a question might occur.
-The grade teacher for each class wants their class to be my favorite.
+The grade teacher for each of my classes then and now wants their class to be my favorite.

 Jacob’s family is an excellent demonstration of why this is so important.
 Jacob grew up being mom’s favorite while his brother got all of dad’s attention.
 The conflict this created had him literally running for his life, but it didn’t have him learning any lessons.
 If we imagine Jacob’s twelve kids as a classroom, Reuben would be the know it all too big for his britches.
-That’s probably the nicest way I could describe a son trying to supplant dad by sleeping with one of dad’s concubines (read: step mom).
-Simeon and Levi would be the trouble makers.
+That’s probably the nicest way I could describe a son trying to supplant dad by sleeping with one of dad’s concubines (read: stepmom).
+Simeon and Levi would be the troublemakers.
 By trouble I mean they tricked an entire town into getting an adult circumcision and then, before the pain cleared, went in and killed them all.
 Joseph was clearly the teacher’s pet.
 What did that get him?
-Beyond his big head Joseph became victim of a plot, was thrown in a pit, then sold as property to Potiphar.
-For a while he prospered until he was put in prison.
+Beyond his big head, Joseph became the victim of a plot, was thrown into a pit, then sold as property to Potiphar.
+For a while, he prospered until he was put in prison.
 (From there he was propelled to the position of prime minister in case you wanted to use these “p’s” as preaching points)